Our History

 A Vision Takes Shape

-The vision for the Canadian Rare Disease Network was shaped during a smaller roundtable at the Canadian Organization for Rare Disorders (CORD) conference in Ottawa in June 2023.
+The vision for the Canadian Rare Disease Network (CRDN) was shaped during a smaller roundtable at the Canadian Organization for Rare Disorders (CORD) conference in Ottawa in June 2023.
 This intimate gathering of healthcare professionals, patients, advocates, researchers, and experts laid the foundational ideas that would soon develop into the Canadian Rare Disease Network.
 It was here that the collective vision began to take form, setting the stage for a network built on collaboration and shared purpose.
+This vision was then enabled by the University of Calgary’s One Child Every Child research project supported by the Canada First Research Excellence Fund (CFREF).

 October 2023